not-kwautztretschke/ZylinderinoCrap/src/README.md

 A friend of mine built a LED top hat himself, but wired the strips all differently.
 To accomodate this, the backend and the frontend shall be separated.
 Possibly one could also write a top hat emulator sometime.

+Theoretically, this Github project should be linked with my personal Jira account.
+We'll see about that.